StarRocks/starrocks/docs/table_design/table_types/aggregate_table.md

 # Aggregate table

-When you create a table that uses the Aggregate table, you can define sort key columns and metric columns and can specify an aggregate function for the metric columns.
-If the records to be loaded have the same sort key, the metric columns are aggregated.
-The Aggregate table helps reduce the amount of data that needs to be processed for queries, thereby accelerating queries.
+**Aggregate Table** can be used to pre-aggregate data at storage engine and accelerate subsequent aggregation queries.
+When creating table, you need to specify the key columns and metric columns with aggregation function.
+After that, the storage engine will aggregate data based on the keys during data ingestion and compaction.

-## Scenarios
+## Use Case

 The Aggregate table is well suited to data statistics and analytics scenarios.
 A few examples are as follows: